-The basic governmental fund financial statements can be found on pages 12 - 15 of this report.
+The basic governmental fund financial statements can be found as listed in the table of contents.

 Proprietary funds.
 The City of Carrabelle, Florida maintains proprietary funds.
 Enterprise funds are used to report the same functions presented as business-type activities in the government-wide financial statements.
-The City of Carrabelle, Florida uses enterprise funds to account for its water and sewer operation and its port and airport operation.
+The City of Carrabelle, Florida uses enterprise funds to account for its water and sewer operation and its airport operation.

 Proprietary funds provide the same type of information as the government-wide financial statements, only in more detail.
-The proprietary fund financial statements provide separate information for the water and sewer operation, and the port and airport operation.
+The proprietary fund financial statements provide separate information for the water and sewer operation, and the airport operation.

-The basic proprietary fund financial statements can be found on pages 16 - 19 of this report.
+The basic proprietary fund financial statements can be found as listed in the table of contents.

 Notes to the financial statements.
 The notes provide additional information that is essential to a full understanding of the data provided in the government-wide and fund financial statements.
-The notes to the financial statements can be found on pages 20 - 40 of this report.
+The notes to the financial statements can be found as listed in the table of contents.

 Other information.
 In addition to the basic financial statements and accompanying notes, this report also presents certain required supplementary information concerning the City of Carrabelle, Florida's budgetary information.
-Required supplementary information can be found on pages 41 - 46 of this report.
+Required supplementary information can be found as listed in the table of contents.